ehodu/void-linux-xfce-guide/README.md

 7 - _UserAccount_.
 Put your username to access system and choose a password for it.
 Like: _anon_ (user) and _meanon_ (pass).
 Afte that, choose what the user will control on system.
 I personally recommend the default choices and also _lp_, _network_, _users_, _storage_.
 To select options, press `Space`.

 8 - _BootLoader_.
-Choose GRUB, and set it to initialize with a graphical interface on your disk of installation.
+Choose disk drive, and set it to initialize with a graphical interface on your disk of installation.

 9 - _Partition_.
 That's the most simple part, don't be afraid.
 Select the disk and press for using _cfdisk_ (easy).
 It will open a black interface to set/delete/change type of partitions at the disk.
 If you already have partitions on disk, just delete all of them by changing one for one pressing _arrow_key_down_ in each one.
 Done, create a initial partition with 300M, and change its type to _EFI System_.
 Create another one to the the main system partition (_/_) and a last one to the the _/home_ partition, and let type by default (Linux filesystem).
 I don't recommend you using _swap_, do it by your own risk.
 Press _write_ when you finish it, and _quit_.